 As fate would have it, the unexpected, unpredicted and unforeseen happened: her Mom was diagnosed with an aggressive form of breast cancer in 2011 and passed on November 21, 2013---less than 2 years after the cancer was discovered.
 It was devastating.
 Nubia tweeted, “my Mother taught me everything except how to live without her.”

 With the help of her team, Nubia Emmon is using her talent in music to give back to the community through The Nubia Emmon Foundation, which focuses on breast cancer awareness and motivating youth towards success.
 One of her signature projects is the “Pretty Girls that Rock the Mic” benefit concert.
 The purpose is to raise awareness and funds for breast cancer awareness/research and to showcase the talent and diversity among female artists in Texas.
 The first show was a smashing success and led to an ongoing relationship with the Susan G. Komen Foundation for Breast Cancer/Austin Affiliate.
 Nubia and her team have consistently promoted involvement in the annual Komen/Austin Race for the Cure of which Nubia has kicked off the event since 2012 by singing the National Anthem as well as participating and racing with her team.

 Nubia Emmon—who also aspires to be a philanthropist has goals of joining the ranks of other great artists who have been trail blazers.
 But keeping it all in perspective, she says, “the music business is very fast paced.
 If you don’t keep up and stay up, you can quickly become irrelevant.
-Still, I try to always stay focused on what’s important because in the end I want to be remembered as someone who actually made a difference and never compromised my dignity for fame or money.”
+Still, I try to always stay focused on what’s important because in the end I want to be remembered as someone who actually made a difference and never compromised who I am for fame or money.”